 “My dad was horrified to discover that i’d increased our number of high priced suites from one to five” says Breck.
 “At the time he was happily providing mid-market furniture at low prices and doing very well.
 I argued that people would pay more for the higher end styles, and he was outraged.
 I was right though, we sold all five in a single weekend.

 Dad realised that Stocktons was set to expand and that to maintain overheads he’d be better buying rather than renting.
 He found the property on Great Ancoats Street and took out his first ever overdraft to pay for it, for £70,000.
 Within 12 months he’d paid the loan off.

-We now have 42,000 square feet of warehousing and 50,000 square feet of showrooms.
-Dad lived long enough to see it all, he was so committed to family and the business that we could never persuade him to retire.”
+We now have a 40,000 square feet of showroom and dad lived long enough to see it all!
+He was so committed to family and the business that we could never persuade him to retire.”